page title icon The Business Owner’s Roadmap to Personal Development

 4. Personal Growth

 As a business owner, you need a vested interest in improving yourself every day.
-This is very similar to entering a race or competition…you wouldn’t just show up…you’d train for it and build-up to the event.
-The difference in business is that your event is not in the future (it’s today and every day!) so it requires daily training.
+It’s a continuous lifelong process.
+This is very similar to entering a race or competition…you wouldn’t just show up…you’d train for it and build up to the event.
+The difference in business is that your event is not in the future (it’s today and every day!), so it requires daily training.

 My go-to areas of personal development include: